A Man in Chains

-In an apparent effort to cause yet another false-flag event, undercover FBI provocateurs tried to convince then 27 year old Schaeffer Cox to do a mass shooting in his home town of Fairbanks, Alaska.
+In an apparent effort to cause yet another false flag event, under-cover FBI provocateurs tried to convince then 27 year old Schaeffer Cox to do a mass shooting in his home town of Fairbanks, Alaska.

-Schaeffer Cox, a well-known 2nd Amendment lobbyist who had won 38% of the vote in a State House election, became the subject of an intense FBI investigation after he angered State and Federal authorities by openly accusing them of drug trafficking and child prostitution.
+Schaeffer Cox, a well known 2nd Amendment lobbyist who had won 38% of the vote in a State House election, became the subject of an intense FBI investigation after he angered State and Federal authorities by openly accusing them of drug trafficking and child prostitution.

-Oil Pipeline service company executive, Bill Allen, who had been spared prosecution on multiple counts of sexual abuse of minors in exchange for his 2008 testimony against pro-2nd Amendment Alaska Senator Ted Stevens, was among those implicated.
+Oil pipeline service company executive, Bill Allen, who had been spared prosecution on multiple counts of sexual abuse of minors in exchange for his 2008 testimony against pro-2nd Amendment Alaska Senator Ted Stevens, was among those implicated.
 The State Wide Drug Taskforce supplied children for sex to a number of state and federal officials in exchange for those official’s cooperation in concealing the ongoing illicit drug trafficking activities of the State Wide Drug Taskforce, Schaeffer Cox said.

 In what some have called a deviation from accepted investigative techniques, the FBI responded to Schaeffer Cox’s rejection of their violent proposals by creating a threat to his children that could serve as a motivator.

-Working with the Office of Child Services, the FBI filed a child neglect complaint regarding Schaeffer and his wife, Marti’s 1 1/2 year old son.
+Working with the Office of Child Services, the FBI filed a child neglect complaint regarding Schaeffer and his wife Marti’s 1 and 1/2 year old son.
 Because they do not require probable cause, child neglect complaints are an attractive tool for investigators who wish to enter a home, but lack any evidence to support a warrant.

-Once Schaeffer Cox was made aware of the “writ of assistance” issued for the seizer of his young son, the FBI dispatched undercover provocateur Bill Fulton to again try to convince Schaeffer Cox to go on a shooting spree in response to these new developments.
-Bill Fulton, acting under the supervision of FBI Special Agent Sandra Klein, pointed out that the child neglect complaint was obviously the corrupt work of Schaeffer Cox’s political adversaries in the government, and urged him to go kill all officials involved.
+Once Schaeffer Cox was made aware of the “writ of assistance” issued for the seized of his young son, the FBI dispatch undercover provocateur Bill Fulton to again try to convince Schaeffer Cox to go on a shooting spree in response to these new developments.
+Bill Fulton, acting under the supervision of FBI Special Agent Sandra Klein, pointed out that the child neglect was obviously the corrupt work of Schaeffer Cox’s political adversaries in the government, and urged him to go kill all officials involved.

-When Schaeffer Cox and his friend, Les Zerbe, refused Fulton’s violent suggestions a second time, Fulton flew into a rage, held a hunting knife to Les Zerbe’s throat, and told him he would “slit this throat open and bleed him out at his feet” if he and Cox didn’t agree to the proposed mass shooting.
+When Schaeffer Cox and his friend, Les Zerbe, refused Fulton’s violent suggestions a second time, Fulton flew into a rage, held a hunting knife to Les Zerbe’s throat, and told him he would “slit his throat open and bleed him out at his feet” if he and Cox didn’t agree to the proposed mass shooting.
 Cox and Zerbe refused, and escaped never to see Fulton again.

 Suspecting foul play by the FBI and local police, and fearing for their lives from Fulton, Schaeffer Cox and his wife went to the military police station on Ft.
 Wainwright for help.
-Officers there advised Schaeffer Cox the Federal agents had come into the station and bragged of how they planned to “fix the Schaeffer Cox Problem” by “going into his home to take his kid, then just shoot Schaeffer Cox in the process.”
+Officers there advised Schaeffer Cox that Federal agents had come into the station and bragged of how they planned to “fix the Schaeffer Cox problem” by “going into his home to take out his kid, then just shoot Schaeffer Cox in the process.”
 The MP’s gave Schaeffer Cox’s attorney affidavits to this effect and would later testify to the same under oath.

 Still others have taken issue with Skrocki’s entire theory of the case.
 “The importance of this case is significant to the whole of humanity” says Larry Pratt, president of Gun Owners of America.
-He points out that the prosecution conceded that Cox had no actual plans for violence, but convicted him anyway based on Cox’s belief that We the People may someday have to stand down an out of control government.
+He points out that the prosecution conceded that Cox had no actual plans for violence, but convicted him anyway based on Cox’s belief that ‘We The People’ may someday have to stand down an out of control government.